In an effort to continue serving our mission, BGHC is excited to announce the continuation of our Leadership Development Program.

 *if under age the age of 18, a parent or guardian will be mandatory during check-in meetings.

 For applicants that pass the written portion, they will be contacted for the next phase in the application process.
-This will be a zoom face-to-face interview in June with a representative of the Leadership and Development Committee.
-Decisions will be made in June to officially begin the program in July.
+This will be a zoom face-to-face interview in early January with a representative of the Leadership Development Committee.
+Decisions will quickly be made to officially begin the program in late Jan/early Feb.

 For applicants that pass the written portion, they will be contacted for the next phase in the application process.
-This will be a zoom face-to-face interview in November with a representative of the Leadership and Development Committee.
-Decisions will be made in November to officially begin the program in January.
+This will be a zoom face-to-face interview with a representative of the Leadership Development Committee.
+Decisions will quickly be made to officially begin the program in late June/early July.